PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 }
 ```

-Our Access Token is saved in the TwitterTokenSet object (behind the scenes) and will be automatically used in future requests to the API.
-In this case we call the account_verifyCredentialts method which returns detailed information of the logged in user.
+Our Access Token is saved in the `TwitterTokenSet` object (behind the scenes) and will be automatically used in future requests to the API.
+In this case we call the `account_verifyCredentials` method which returns detailed information of the logged in user.

 ```actionscript
 private function credentialsComplete(event:TwitterRequestEvent):void